azerion/bluestack-sdk-ios/upgrading.md

 See [Wiki], [Design Guidelines and Best practices] and [Help Center]  for more detailed informations. you must check [Change Log] .

+## Upgrading to 2.15.1

+- Use new [MngAdsSDK] + *Adapter.a
+- use new OMSDK 1.2.19 (default dependancy)
+- Use new FacebookAudience 5.5.1 version [FBAudienceNetwork.framework]
+- Use new AdColony 4.1 version, [AdColony.framework].

 ## Upgrading to 2.15

 - Use new [MngAdsSDK] + *Adapter.a